BingbingLai/carnd-project-3/notes.md

 model30 is not bad but it falls off on whitelines
 - may need to teach it to steer away from white line

+# TODO
+- maybe for next one try to get rid of the curve_new data and try again?